DavesCodeMusings/daylight/README.md

 # daylight
 Output sunrise, sunset, and total daylight hours in CSV fomat.
+Originally created for comparison with solar inverter output, but probably has additional uses.
+Output is in CSV format for easy import into a database of LibreOffice Calc / MS Excel sheet.

 ## Prerequisite
 `npm install suncalc`